Kevin White (politician): Rolling Stones

 In 1972, White made news when the Rhode Island State Police arrested members of The Rolling Stones immediately prior to a concert appearance in the Boston Garden.
 That evening, a riot was underway in the South End and White needed to move police officers from the Garden to address the disturbance.
 Fearing unrest among the 15,000 concertgoers if the Stones were not permitted to perform, White persuaded the Rhode Island authorities to release the band members into his personal custody, enabling them to make their scheduled concert appearance in Boston.
 He then appeared on stage before the waiting fans to urge them to keep the peace.

 White's actions won him favor among young first-time voters and parents of teens in his re-election.

 Boston downtown revitalization

 White worked for the revitalization of Boston's downtown districts, opening the waterfront to public access, and presiding over a downtown financial district building boom.
 His administration was instrumental in the renovation and renewal of Quincy Market which reopened in 1976, transforming an eyesore and run-down series of warehouses and open stalls into a "festival marketplace" that was subsequently copied by other cities.

+White's selection of Araldo Cossutta as architect for the Boston Marriott Long Wharf was a source of controversy.
+He overruled the seven other recommendations of the Boston Redevelopment Authority (BRA), even though each was rated more highly.
+It is believed White's choice was a favor to his friend Mortimer B. Zuckerman, the project's financier.
+The executive director of the BRA resigned after the decision.